UBC-CS/cpsc330-2023s/docs/homework_instructions.md

 - Regardless of your image formats, all text must be big enough to read without straining or zooming.
 Please be careful about this for axis labels, legends, titles, etc. Avoid tiny text!

 ## Partners
-**You must work alone for Homework 1.** For Homework 2 onwards, group submissions may be allowed and will be instructed for each homework.
+**You must work alone for hw1 and hw2.** For hw3 onwards, I might consider allowing group submissions, which will be specified for each homework.

 ## Late submissions
 By default late submissions will not be accepted.
 The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
 I do not like this, but I believe the overall policy is best for the class as a whole.

-_In exceptional circumstances_ a late submission may be accepted with an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2022s/blob/master/docs/course_info.md#academic-concessions) for more info.
+_In exceptional circumstances_ we may find other solutions to help you after you submit an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2023s/blob/main/docs/course_info.md#academic-concessions) for more info.

 ## Updates to assignments